hyperspy/hyperspy/doc/dev_guide/writing_docs.rst

 .rst.txt>`_, as shown in `this example
 <https://github.com/numpy/numpy/blob/master/doc/example.py>`_.

+As a general rule, any code that is part of the public API (i.e. any function or class that an end-user might access) should have a clear and comprehensive docstring explaining how to use it.
+Private methods that are never intended to be exposed to the end-user (usually a function or class starting with an underscore) should still be documented to the extent that future developers can understand what the function does.

 You can check your docstrings follow the convention by using the ``flake8-docstrings`` `extension <https://pypi.org/project/flake8-docstrings/>`_, like this: